frederic-perez/AmE-dictionary/data/idioms.md

 __raise the bar__
 __ramp up__ :two::hammer:
 __rarer than hens’ teeth__ Incredibly scarce or rare; extremely difficult or impossible to find.
-__rat race__ [:scroll: The term started out as a literal racing of rats (earliest use 1783).
+__rat race__ :two: [:scroll: The term started out as a literal racing of rats (earliest use 1783).
 Then it was used as military slang (1931) to refer to planes or ships chasing each other or racing.
 Eventually the term evolved into its current sense.
 Imagine a rat running through a laboratory maze to find another piece of cheese or an employee hoping to climb the next rung of the corporate ladder while sacrificing personal health and peace and you’d have a good idea of the term rat race.]
-A repetitive competitive activity, such as the modern working life in which one constantly struggles to attain wealth, status, etc.
+A repetitive competitive activity, such as the modern working life in which one constantly struggles to attain wealth, status, etc. __1__ A fierce competition for success, wealth, or power. _The company’s environment felt like a rat race—employees were constantly sabotaging each other to climb the corporate ladder._ __2__ :astonished: A busy, tiring routine. _Cathy was tired of the rat race and knew she needed to get a less stressful job._
 __ratchet-mouth__ _n_ (motor-mouth) Someone who talks incessantly.
 (Also a term of address.) _Tell that ratchet-mouth to shut up!
 Hey, motor-mouth!
 Don’t you ever stop?_
 __raw deal__ _n_ :dart: An instance of unfair treatment: _got a raw deal from our insurance company._
 __reach for the stars__ :two: Have high or ambitious aims.